vipafattal/KotlinRecycler/README.md

 (http://www.apache.org/licenses/LICENSE-2.0)

 # KotlinRecycler
-A set of Kotlin extensions that simplfy RecyclerView and eliminate the Adapter boilerplate code.
+A set of Kotlin extensions that simplify RecyclerView and eliminate the Adapter boilerplate code.

 ### ReyclerView made simple as one line of code